amaraelekwa/amaraelekwa/README.md

 # Hi, I'm Amarachi! 👋

-## 🚀 About Me
-I'm a finance professional passionate about data analytics and engineering...
+## 🚀 I'm a finance professional passionate about data analytics and engineering...

 🧠 I'm currently learning how to apply Python to Data Science projects